jingwenh/Mutual-Fund-Web-Service/README.md

 ## Trade-offs in System Design
 ### Monolith system vs. Microservices
 #### Design Decision
-In our design, we use microservice architectures for following reasons:
+In our design, we use microservice architecture for following reasons:
 * Dividing system into smaller parts are easier to understand and divide work
 * Easier to separate back-end from front-end
 * Easier to scale